ChandniRajgor/Next-Word-Prediction-/README.md

 - Tokenizes and preprocesses input text
 - Builds a word-based language model using LSTM
-- Predicts the next word given a text sequenc
+- Predicts the next word given a text sequence

 ---